LDH0094/AI-AutoPark/README.md

 :-------------------------:|:-------------------------:
  gif here | gif here

- When training data sufficiently stored and as its following NN begins to train, the agent seems confident and finds the right parking spot.
+ When training data is sufficiently stored and as its following NN begins to train, the agent seems confident and finds the right parking spot.